-Static maintenance budgets do not allow for fluctuations in routine maintenance works such as repointing, painting that occurs in 5, 10 or 50 year in cyles rather than annually.
-New artworks transfered to the Council in 2019 are estimated to require \$30k in annual maintenance.
-Without an aligned increase in operational budget many artworks will not be maintained and may deteriorate, often irreversibly.
+Static maintenance budgets do not allow for fluctuations in routine maintenance works such as repointing, painting that occurs in 5, 10 or 50 year in cycles rather than annually.
+New artworks transfered to the Council since 2019 have put pressure on delivery of annual maintenance due to lack of adequate operational funding.
+Non esential maintenance has been defered.
+Lack of regular maintenance will result in artworks deteriorating, often irreversibly.